gomorpheus/morpheus-docs/release_notes/current.rst

 - ARM: Added support for ``"tags": "[variables('resourceTags')]``
 - Automation: Execute Scheduling: Fixed issues with deletion of Execution Schedules
 - Azure: Fixed usage records not updating when Morpheus Agent fails to install.
-- Azure: SQL DBaaS: Added support Databases names that include spaces.
+- Azure: SQL DBaaS: Added support Databases names that include spaces
+- Azure: Fixed an issue causing Network permissions not to be retained after an upgrade %
 - Backups: Backup List: Fixed ``All`` Status filter value displayed as as ``Undefined``
 - Backups: Local Time value now displayed for Latest date/time on Backup Detail
 - Backups: Minor backend fix to ensure proper behavior when creating a backup ^